Destination: New York City

 Avenues A, B, C and D. It stretches from Houston Street to 14th Street.
 The Puerto Ricans named it “Loisaida” for Lower East Side.
 That was my childhood neighborhood, where at the age of 12, we were able to purchase slices of Dulce de Leche at the counter along with an eight pack of 8 oz.
 Budweiser nips from the Bodega on Avenue A. No I.D.’s necessary those days, just don’t pull any shit.
 Someone was always ready to kick your ass.

 Currently, we live exactly where I grew up, and this neighborhood has changed dramatically.
-Give Avenue A a walk and visit the many little eateries, bars, cafes and shops a visit.
-In my book it’s the closest thing to our version of the Left Bank of Paris.
+Give Avenue A a walk and visit the many little eateries, bars, cafes, and shops a visit.
+In my book, it’s the closest thing to our version of the Left Bank of Paris.

 “B” is for Bemelman’s Bar.

 My daughter was a fan of the Madeline book series when she was a young girl.
 The illustration is forever ingrained in my mind after having read the books to put her to sleep for years.
-The books were written by Ludwig Bemelman who took residency at the Carlyle Hotel for a few years many years ago.
+The books were written by Ludwig Bemelman who took residence at the Carlyle Hotel for a few years many years ago.
 Now there is a bar in the hotel named in his honor.
 As a gift to the hotel, Ludwig, who was also an artist, gifted the hotel with a mural, which sensibilities match the art work in the books.
 The bar is surrounded by his work.
 Bemelman’s may be one of the last great hotel bars in New York.
 Come any evening and enjoy an old fashioned, women garbed in fur, and some Gershwin being played on the piano.

 “C” is for Chinatown.